Clubnode/infrared/README.md

 - `debug` if debug logs should be enabled.
 - `connectionTreshold` at what amount of packets per second the underAttack mode should trigger.
 - `trackBandwith` whether or not bandwith usage should be tracked in prometheus (requires prometheusEnabled).
+- `useRedisConfigs` whether or not to get the proxy configs from redis.

 ## Proxy Config